Suicide Squad: "Baptism of Fire"

-The team's first mission in the Suicide Squad title set them up against their recurring enemies, the Onslaught.
-They infiltrate their headquarters (the fortress known as Jotunheim, situated in Qurac) and proceed to defeat and kill most of the Onslaught members.
-Elements from this first story arc return over the series, such as the death of Mindboggler, Captain Boomerang's cowardly and treacherous nature, Nightshade's attraction to Rick Flag Jr., a rivalry between Rustam and Flag, and Ravan's defeat at the hands of the Bronze Tiger.
+The team's first mission in the Suicide Squad title set them up against their recurring enemies, Onslaught.
+They infiltrate their headquarters, the fortress Jotunheim, and kill most of Onslaught.
+Elements from this first story arc return over the series, such as the death of Mindboggler, Captain Boomerang's cowardly and treacherous nature, Nightshade's attraction to Rick Flag Jr., a rivalry between Rustam and Flag, and Ravan's defeat at the hands of Bronze Tiger.

 "Mission to Moscow"

-On orders of Derek Tolliver (the team's liaison with the UNSC), the Suicide Squad is sent to Moscow in order to free the captive Zoya Trigorin, a revolutionary writer.
-Although the mission is largely successful in its first half, the team finds that Zoya does not want to be freed at all, causing friction among the team as they must plan their escape.
+On orders of Derek Tolliver (the team's liaison with the UNSC), the Suicide Squad is sent to Moscow to free the captive Zoya Trigorin, a revolutionary writer.
+Although the mission is largely successful in its first half, the team finds that Trigorin does not want to be freed at all, causing friction among the team as they plan their escape.

 In the end, the mission ends with the Squad having to travel across a tundra to reach safety, but come face to face with the People's Heroes, the Russian's own group of metahumans.
 In the conflict, Trigorin dies, and Nemesis (Tom Tresser) is captured.
-It turns out Tolliver never even considered the possibility of Trigorin wishing to become a martyr, automatically leaping at the conclusion she would be eager to leave the Soviet Union, and thus risked Waller's wrath upon the mission's end.
+It turns out Tolliver never considered the possibility of Trigorin wishing to become a martyr, automatically leaping at the conclusion she would be eager to leave the Soviet Union, and thus risked Waller's wrath.

-Nemesis eventually escapes thanks to a collaboration between the Suicide Squad and the Justice League International, although the two teams fight one another first.
-This conflict is primarily the result of Batman's investigation into the Suicide Squad, his confrontation with Waller, and his being forced to drop the investigation when she reveals that she can easily figure out his secret identity if need be.